1. Assess Your Instrument’s Condition and Value Thoroughly

 4. Write a Detailed, Honest Listing

 Your description is your instrument’s sales pitch.
-Include every detail a buyer would want to know:
+Include every detail a buyer would want to know, organized for easy scanning:

 • Your usage: School marching, concert band, jazz, or personal practice.
-Be honest about frequency.
+Be honest about frequency and how many years it was used.

 5. Price Competitively With Room for Negotiation